kitokamada/QUIDS/README.md

 # 🌌 QUIDS: Q/U Integrated Dust Shells

 **QUIDS** is a Python package for generating synthetic Stokes **Q** and **U** polarization maps from 3D dust density and Galactic magnetic field (GMF) shell data.
-It computes polarized emission by integrating over spherical shells using polarization angles derived from GMF models (e.g., UF23, JF12).
+It computes polarized emission by integrating over spherical shells using polarization angles derived from GMF models (e.g., UF23, JF12), and investigates whether small-scale structures in the Galactic magnetic field (GMF) and dust distribution can reproduce or preserve the large-scale polarization patterns observed in the sky.
 ---

 ## 🧭 Pipeline Overview